decencyokobia/100-days-of-code-log/README.md

 <li>Maybe I should just build a productivity tracker for myself — seems like I need it more than anyone 😅</li>
 </ul>

+# Day 47 of 100 — May 25, 2025.

+Today was mostly dedicated to my research proposal.
+I’ve got the core done, just need to refine and run it through Turnitin.
+No coding today — but my mind’s still circling around EaziSearch, the research tool idea I’ve been building.

+I made the landing page and shared it, but only got one email on the waitlist.
+It had felt like a solid idea, but now I’m not sure if it’s still worth pursuing.
+Maybe it needs a better angle, better audience... or maybe just time.

+Right now, I’m preparing for my upcoming shifts — 5 days, 2 nights, including one in the hyperbaric chamber.
+Exciting and intense.

+**Learning Points:**

+1. How people actually sell products in the indie tech space

+2. Ways to discover and validate real problems worth solving

+3. How to tell if an idea deserves to be built

+**Goals:**

+1. Stay in the game — this is long-term

+2. Keep exploring the web for ideas worth solving

+3. Validate before building

+4. Submit my research by July 4th (I had a D in one of my courses — I want this one to be better)

+5. Light coding this week due to shifts and academic pressure

+If you're reading this:

+🌐 <a href="www.builtbydecency.com" title="decency okobia's website">www.builtbydecency.com</a>

+🧠 Try my journaling app → <a href="www.memoireeapp.com" title="memoireeapp website">www.memoireeapp.com</a>

+📚 Join the waitlist for my research tool → <a href="www.eazisearch.vercel.app" title="eazisearch research tool for students">www.eazisearch.vercel.app</a>